llm-bible/llm-bible.github.io/_publications/peng2021guiding.markdown

 bibkey: peng2021guiding
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2112.08596"}
-tags: ['Model Architecture', 'Tools', 'Reinforcement Learning', 'Applications', 'Attention Mechanism']
+tags: ['Tools', 'Applications', 'Model Architecture', 'Reinforcement Learning', 'Attention Mechanism']
 ---
 Automated storytelling has long captured the attention of researchers for the ubiquity of narratives in everyday life.
 However, it is challenging to maintain